Pension

 Cohabitation

-Unmarried couples are at a disadvantage in the event of a stroke of misfortune: If one person dies, the surviving dependent is not entitled to a widow’s or widower’s pension from the AHV/OASI.
+Unmarried couples are at a disadvantage in the event of a stroke of misfortune: If a person dies, the person left behind is not entitled to a widow’s or widower’s pension from the AHV/OASI.
 As regards occupational benefits, it depends on the pension fund as to whether or not the cohabiting partner is entitled to monetary compensation.
-In voluntary private pension provision, on the other hand, the beneficiaries are free to choose.
+In voluntary private pension provision, on the other hand, beneficiaries can be chosen freely.

 • Teaser Image